Wondering about the risks of Bitcoin investing or how Bitcoin works?

 So today, we’re taking the mystery out of Bitcoin.

-We’ll talk about who invested Bitcoin, how it works and how to use it or invest in it.
+We’ll talk about who invented Bitcoin, how it works and how to use it or invest in it.
 Specifically, though, we’re looking at the risks of Bitcoin investing.
 That way you can make an informed decision as to whether or not this might be a good investment for you.

 How Bitcoin Works